-New Keynesian economics also supports the idea of sticky prices through a concept called menu costs, and that menu costs can attribute to market inefficiencies.
+New Keynesian economics also supports the idea of sticky prices through a concept called menu costs and that menu costs contribute to market inefficiencies.
 For a company to change the price of a good or service, costs must be incurred, i.e., changing the price in catalogs or a menu.
 Some argue that menu costs are small and negligible to macroeconomics.

 However, others argue that though menu costs are typically low for companies, it is not negligible.
 Also, those who argue the importance of menu costs push the idea that changing the prices of a good or service serves as an externality.
 By decreasing the cost of a good, the consumers’ real income increases, considering the good isn’t an inferior good, and the demand for the good in the entire industry will increase, as the average cost of the good in the industry slightly decreases.

-New Keynesian supporters argue that the reason a fiscal multiplier can be increasing inefficiencies is that real wages tend to decrease in imperfect competition and that households tend to choose leisure over consumption in imperfect competition.
+New Keynesian supporters argue that the reason a fiscal multiplier could increase inefficiencies is that real wages tend to decrease in imperfect competition and that households tend to choose leisure over consumption in imperfect competition.